SFW // FUTURE CITIZEN

 Norland, is a world-famous specialist early years higher education provider.
 Throughout its 133-year-history, Norland has upheld its core values which place children at the heart of all it does.
 Sustainability is woven throughout Norland’s award-winning degree and integrated diploma training in early childhood education and care.

-Norland students will be treated to an “Interactive Introduction to Sustainable Fashion” day on Friday 28th February.
-This engaging session, with Becky Barnes, a sustainable stylist, explores how fashion choices impact the environment, covering sustainable materials, ethical production, and mindful consumption.
-Participants will take part in a Style Clinic, where they’ll assess their wardrobes and bring an item they’re unsure how to wear.
-Through creative discussions and styling advice, they'll discover new ways to reimagine and transform their clothing.
-The session is followed by a Charity Shop Tour, offering hands-on experience in finding quality second-hand pieces while shopping more sustainably.
-Along the way, Becky will share expert tips on identifying well-made garments, understanding fabrics, and styling preloved items to create a timeless and personal wardrobe.
+Norland students were treated to an “Interactive Introduction to Sustainable Fashion” day on Friday 28th February.
+The engaging session, with Becky Barnes, a sustainable stylist, explored how fashion choices impact the environment, covering sustainable materials, ethical production, and mindful consumption.
+Participants took part in a Style Clinic and assessed their wardrobes, bringing in an item they were unsure how to wear.
+Through creative discussions and styling advice, they discovered new ways to reimagine and transform their clothing.
+The session was followed by a Charity Shop Tour, offering hands-on experience in finding quality second-hand pieces while shopping more sustainably.

 THE FASHION SCHOOL // London